LinhHoang8997/AmerisourceBergen---Analytics-Challenge/README.md

 I am currently redo this challenge, with updates in 2019.
 A new notebook has been added in `notebooks` to redo the analysis, now with the help of models.

-I am also working on a dashboard that uses `dash` (from `plotly`) and a Postgres SQL database.
-This is for the purpose of practice.
+I am also working on a dashboard using `dash` (from `plotly`) and a Postgres SQL database.
+It will the same dataset and helps to explore the dataset in a more intuitive manner.
+The project's repo is linked [here].

 Link to completed infographic [2018]:
 [bit.ly/abdc_challenge](https://bit.ly/abdc_challenge)